pika-pika-07/Chat-Server/README.md

 - Run npm run start to start the express server on localhost://5600

 ## Web service hosted on Render
-The Server is hosted on Render(https://chat-server-qgnm.onrender.com/)
+The Server is hosted as web service on Render(https://chat-server-qgnm.onrender.com/)